Discretization of continuous-time arbitrage strategies in financial markets with fractional Brownian motion: Simulation study

 In line with intuition, transaction costs shift the portfolio value distribution even further such that losses become higher and more likely.
-For $p=(0.1,0)$, the mean of $V_T^\stratd$ falls to $95.27$ but remains positive.
-Simultaneously, the loss probability rises to $36\%$ but can still be considered reasonably low \cite[see][]{Hogan2004}.
-In contrast, $p=(0.1,0.5)$ generates a negative mean of $-13.86$ and a loss probability of $67\%$.
+For $p=(0.1,0)$, the mean of $V_T^\stratd$ falls to $91.9$ but remains positive.
+Simultaneously, the loss probability rises to $46\%$ but can still be considered reasonably low \cite[see][]{Hogan2004}.
+In contrast, $p=(0.1,0.5)$ generates a negative mean of $-17.3$ and a loss probability of $73\%$.
 The reason for this drastic impact of the minimum fee is that our basis setting is of low monetary scale such that the daily trading volumes are small and the minimum fee applies frequently.
 For $N=250$ trades, this often results in a total fee of $250\times p_2=125$ offsetting gains and causing high losses.
-Overall, while proportional transaction costs only slightly reduce the performance of the discretized strategy, minimum fees can render it unattractive for small-scale investors.
-However, large-scale investors with a higher scaling factor $\scalefac$ and thus higher trading volumes do not suffer from this kind of problem.
+Overall, while proportional transaction costs only slightly reduce the performance of the discretized strategy, minimum fees can render it unattractive for small-scale investors. {\neu However, medium-scale investors with a higher scaling factor $\scalefac$ and thus higher trading volumes do not suffer from this kind of problem.}\footnote{{\neu In contrast to large-scale traders, medium-scale traders are often considered to have insignificant market impact \cite[see][]{Bouchaud2022}.}}

 Panel (b) of Figure \ref{Fig:Shiryaev2} conducts a worst-case analysis similar to drawdown calculations in active risk management \cite[see][]{Schuhmacher2011}.
 For $t\in [0,T]$, we define the running minimum process associated with the discrete-time value process $V^{\stratd}$ as